SLTResearch/earnings_call_analysis/README.md

 # earnings_call_analysis
-Analyze positive and negative words in earnings call transcripts and generate word clouds
+The code analyze positive and negative words in earnings call transcripts using the Loughran-McDonald Master Dictionary (2011), computes the ratio of positive words over negative ones and generate word clouds